epam/edp-install/docs/user-guide/add-library.md

 1. In the **Codebase Integration Strategy** field, select the necessary option that is the configuration strategy for the replication with Gerrit:

   * Create – creates a project on the pattern in accordance with a code language, a build tool, and a framework.

   * Clone – clones the indicated repository into EPAM Delivery Platform.

-  !!! note
-      While cloning the existing repository, it is necesary to fill in the additional fields as well.
+While cloning the existing repository, it is required to fill in the additional fields as well.

   * Import - allows configuring a replication from the Git server.
 While importing the existing repository, select the Git server and define the respective path to the repository.

   !!! note
-      In order to use the Import strategy, make sure to adjust it by following the [Adjust Import Strategy](../operator-guide/import-strategy.md) page.
+      In order to use the Import strategy, make sure to adjust it by following the [Enable VCS Import Strategy](../operator-guide/import-strategy.md) page.

 2. In the **Git Repository URL** field, specify the link to the repository that is to be cloned.

-3. Select the **Codebase Authentication** check box and fill in the requested fields:
+3. With the Clone strategy, select the **Codebase Authentication** check box and fill in the requested fields:

   * Repository Login – enter your login data.
   * Repository password (or API Token) – enter your password or indicate the API Token.

+  !!! note
+      The Codebase Authentication check box should be selected only in case you clone the private repository.
+      If you define the public repository, there is no need to enter credentials.

-4. Click the Proceed button to be switched to the next menu.
+4. Click the Proceed button to switch to the next menu.

   ## The Library Info Menu